?

 DGL Pressler N4

-The N4 is a neon-filled decadic counting tube produced by the German company DGL Pressler (Deutsche Glimmlampen GmbH), mostly known for their special tubes.
-It functions in a unidirectional, single-pulse mode, with each of its ten stable cathodes accessible via separate pins.
-According to its datasheet, the tube is capable of up to 25,000 counts per second, making it exceptionally fast for a neon-filled Dekatron.
+The N4 is a neon-filled decadic counting tube manufactured by the German company DGL Pressler (Deutsche Glimmlampen GmbH), which is mostly known for making discharge tubes and phototubes.
+The tube operates in a unidirectional, single-pulse mode and each of its ten stable cathodes is accessible externally via a separate pin.
+According to its datasheet, the N4 is capable of up to 25,000 counts per second, making it exceptionally fast for a neon-filled Dekatron.

 ETL GC12/4B

-The GC12/4B is a neon-filled counting tube manufactured by ETL in Great Britain, capable of bi-directional operation and up to 4,000 counts per second.
-It features twelve stable cathodes, unlike the usual ten found in most Dekatrons, allowing it to count in base-12.
-Four of these cathodes are connected to output pins, enabling them to trigger actions such as advancing another Dekatron when active.
+The GC12/4B is a neon-filled counting tube manufactured by ETL in Great Britain.
+It is capable of bi-directional operation at up to 4,000 counts per second.
+It features twelve stable cathodes, unlike the usual ten found in most Dekatrons, which allowed it to be used for base-12 counting.
+Four of these cathodes are accessible via output pins, enabling them to trigger actions such as advancing another Dekatron when active.
 Divide-by-12 Dekatrons like the GC12/4B were ideal for timekeeping applications since the division of hours, minutes, and seconds in a day aligns with multiples of twelve.